OsirisStudioUK/GithubCommitParser/README.md

-# DiscordPoster
+# Parser For Github
-For Posting stuff to discord
+Parse Commits and get a json string out of it